 Impacts of tourism.
 Although tourist numbers are still very low, the impact of off-road driving, and poor litter and waste disposal in such a fragile desert environment is potentially significant.
 The park is already riddled with off-road tracks and there is no signage to warn drivers that they are in a national park (where off-road driving is prohibited).
 A new city (Chami) is under development close to the park boundary and when it becomes populated, there may be an increasing demand for beach tourism in the park, which will bring further management demands.

 Infrastructure development.
-The park has a number of Imrageun fishing villages along its coast, and some non-traditional infrastructure developments are taking place, particularly in the southern-most settlement of Mamghar.
+Banc d’Arguin National Park has a number of Imragen fishing villages along its coast, and some non-traditional infrastructure developments are taking place, particularly in the southern-most settlement of Mamghar.
 A new road was constructed through the park to this settlement, destroying Neolithic shell mounds (and probably causing other environmental impacts) before an Environmental Impact Assessment (EIA) was belatedly conducted.
 Other developments at Mamghar, including a small wind park, ice factories and desalinization plants have been completed without an EIA.
 There are also plans for a high-voltage electricity line along the Nouakchott-Nouadhibou road which could have negative impacts on the park’s larger birds.

 Mining.
 Although there are no plans to mine within the park, mining operations may be expanded near the park boundary at Taziast gold mine, Tanoudert area and Cap Blanc iron ore plant.
 These developments are subject to EIA, but there are concerns over potentially serious impacts on the park related to pollution, water use and habitat destruction.